RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 AllowedIPs = 10.0.0.2/32
 ```

 Looks nice - let's save the file and restart the wireguard service now with ```wg-quick up wg0```.
-You might want to set Wireguard up so that it starts up automatically with ```systemd``` after reboot.
+You might want to set Wireguard up so that it starts automatically with ```systemd``` after reboot.
 If this is what you want, let's do the following:

  ```console
 [root@vps ~]# systemctl enable wg-quick@wg0